Brazilian Seed Diet Side Effects

 5. DNA Damage

-- Low exposure to radiation of Brazilian seeds is treatable, but a higher amount of these seeds can change the cells in the body.
+- Low exposure to the radiation from Brazilian seeds is treatable, but a higher amount of these seeds can change the cells in the body.
 It can lead to cancer.

-- About the high dosage of Brazilian cells, one would need to undergo radiation therapy for destroying the tumor cells.
+- About the high dosage of Brazilian cells, one would need to undergo radiation therapy to destroy the tumor cells.

 It is the third Brazilian seed diet side effect that you should remember.

 6. Issues with Digestion

 - Another issue with the consumption of the Brazilian diet includes problems with the digestive system.

-- For the uninitiated, it begins with the smell of garlic in your breath, metallic taste, diarrhea, skin rashes, and stained teeth.
+- For the uninitiated, it begins with the smell of garlic on your breath, a metallic taste, diarrhea, skin rashes, and stained teeth.